IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios-swift-sdk.md

 FacebookAuthenticationManager.sharedInstance.logout(callBack)
 ```

- If you call this code after a user is logged in with Facebook and the user tries to log in again, they are prompted to authorize {{site.data.keyword.amashort}} to use Facebook for authentication purposes.
+ If you call this code after a user is logged in with Facebook, and the user tries to log in again, they are prompted to authorize {{site.data.keyword.amashort}} to use Facebook for authentication purposes.

- To switch users, you must call this code and the user must logout from Facebook in their browser.
+ To switch users, you must call this code and the user must log out from Facebook in their browser.

  Passing `callBack` to the logout function is optional.
 You can also pass `nil`.